 We use the nested version of the GEOS-Chem CTM 12.7 at 0.25° × 0.3125° resolution over North America as the forward model for the inversion.
 Earlier versions of the methane simulation were described by Wecht et al. (2014) and Turner et al. (2015).
 The model is driven by GEOS-FP meteorological fields from the NASA Global Modeling and Assimilation Office (GMAO).
-Methane sinks from OH, Cl, soil uptake, and stratospheric oxidation are as described in Maasakkers et al. (2019) but are unimportant in our domain because loss by ventilation is much faster.
-Initial conditions for January 1, 2019 and 3-hourly boundary conditions for the year are specified by methane concentration fields from a global GEOS-Chem simulation at 2° × 2.5° resolution using optimized emissions from a global inversion of TROPOMI observations (Qu et al., 2021).
-These concentration fields are unbiased with respect to the global TROPOMI data.
+Methane sinks from OH, Cl, soil uptake, and stratospheric oxidation are as described in Maasakkers et al. (2019).
+Initial conditions for January 1, 2019 and 3-hourly boundary conditions are specified by methane concentration fields from a global GEOS-Chem simulation at 2° × 2.5° resolution using optimized emissions from a global inversion of TROPOMI observations (Qu et al., 2021).

 2.4 TROPOMI observations

 TROPOMI has provided daily, global observations of dry column methane mixing ratios at 7 × 7 km2 nadir pixel resolution since May 2018 and at 5.5 × 7 km2 nadir pixel resolution since August 2019 (citation).
 TROPOMI measures backscattered solar radiation in the 2.3 μm methane absorption band from a sun-synchronous orbit with a local overpass time of 13:30 (Veefkind et al. 2012).
-Methane concentrations are inferred from a full-physics retrieval that can fail due to cloud cover, variable topography, low or heterogeneous albedo, and high aerosol loading (citation).
-As a result, TROPOMI has a xx% retrieval success rate over North America for 2019.
+Methane concentrations are inferred from a full-physics retrieval that is only 3% successful due to cloud cover, variable topography, low or heterogeneous albedo, or high aerosol loading (citation).
 We use retrieval v14 as described by Lorente et al. (2021), which has a -3.4 ± 5.6 ppb bias relative to the Total Carbon Column Observing Network (TCCON).
 We use only high-quality retrievals as indicated by the quality assessment flag.

 Previous analyses of TROPOMI data identified surface artifacts (Barré et al., 2021) and spatially variable biases relative to the more accurate but sparser GOSAT data (Qu et al., 2021; Chen et al., 2023).
 We filter the data to remove snow- and ice-covered scenes using blended albedo, an empirical parameter developed by Wunch et al. (2011) and suggested for the TROPOMI data by Lorente et al. (2021).
 We remove scenes with blended albedo > 0.75 in non-summer seasons.
 We also remove scenes with albedo in the shortwave infrared less than 0.05 following de Gouw et al. (2020), which account for most of the remaining unphysical TROPOMI observations (XCH4 < 1700 ppb), and scenes north of 50°N in winter.